clean-css/clean-css/README.md

 All level 2 optimizations are dispatched [here](https://github.com/jakubpawlowicz/clean-css/blob/master/lib/selectors/advanced.js#L59), and this is what they do:

 * `recursivelyOptimizeBlocks` - does all the following operations on a block (think `@media` or `@keyframe` at-rules);
 * `recursivelyOptimizeProperties` - optimizes properties in rulesets and "flat at-rules" (like @font-face) by splitting them into components (e.g. `margin` into `margin-(*)`), optimizing, and rebuilding them back.
-You may want to use `shorthandCompacting` option to control whether you want to turn multiple (long-hand) properties into a shorthand ones;
+You may want to use `compactShorthands` option to control whether you want to turn multiple (long-hand) properties into a shorthand ones;
 * `removeDuplicates` - gets rid of duplicate rulesets with exactly the same set of properties (think of including the same Sass / Less partial twice for no good reason);
 * `mergeAdjacent` - merges adjacent rulesets with the same selector or rules;
 * `reduceNonAdjacent` - identifies which properties are overridden in same-selector non-adjacent rulesets, and removes them;